deeshantk/machine_learn/README.md

 We can select multiple featres by making a list of columns as done in line number 10.

 On line number 12, the variable x will store the data of only the features the we selected on line 10.

+# Building the model
+Scikit-learn is easily the most popular library for modeling the types of data typically stored in DataFrames.

+The steps to building and using a model are:
+1) Define: What type of model will it be?
+A decision tree?
+Some other type of model?
+Some other parameters of the model type are specified too.
+2) Fit: Capture patterns from provided data.
+This is the heart of modeling.
+3) Predict: It will predict the value against the data we have provided to it.
+4) Evaluate: Determine how accurate the model's predictions are.